 The SRL East Structure Plan Areas support the creation of employment that will provide a substantial boost to the economy.
-The SRL East Box Hill Structure Plan Area's role as a key education, health and office hub will be strengthened.
+The SRL station at Burwood will catalyse the development of a new mixed-use activity area and support new retail and commercial jobs in the Structure Plan Area.